Click the headers to expand content.

-D. To duplicate content from an already created email in the series, click the double-page icon in the title bar of the email that you want to duplicate.
-Then be sure to rename the new email that appears at the bottom of the list.
+D—To duplicate content from an already created email in the series, click the double-page icon in the title bar of the email you want to duplicate.
+Be sure to rename the new email that appears at the bottom of the list.

-The process for creating the email for a series is nearly identical to creating a standard email blast.
+The process for creating the content in a series is similar to creating a standard email blast, except that you can copy a message from another series as well as from another email blast.
 See the Email documentation for detailed directions.
 After you create the content for each email, click Save & Exit at the top right of the Visual Editor.
 You'll be returned to the Series Flow window.